Court show: Arbitration-based reality court show

 One study noted, "In exchange for streamlining the process (and likely sacrificing some legal rights), litigants surrender their fates to the media apparatus and experience a justice system ruled by the conventions of television drama and personality of the presiding television judge."

 Arbitration-based reality shows guarantee monetary relief if the judgement is won.
 The show pays the judgment from a fund reserved for each case, paid for by the show's advertising and syndication revenue; the defendant and plaintiff alike are both compensated with an appearance fee.
 In actual small claims courts, however, winning the judgement is frequently only the first step as judgments do not ensure the victor the money they are owed.
-Getting the defendant to pay his or her judgment can be taxing, and courts typically do not get involved, which means it is left up to the victors to collect.
+Getting the defendant to pay their judgment can be taxing, and courts typically do not get involved, which means it is left up to the victors to collect.